PRACTICE DIRECTION 51O – THE ELECTRONIC WORKING PILOT SCHEME

 (4) Once a document filing is accepted, a notification will appear on the Electronic Working online account registered to the filing party to confirm that the document has been accepted and to confirm the date and time of issue or the date and time of filing in accordance with paragraphs 5.4(1) to 5.4(3).

-(6) If the submission fails Acceptance, notice of the reasons for failure will be given to the party on that party’s Electronic Working online account and the claim form will be deemed not to have been issued.
+(6) If the submission fails Acceptance, notice of the reasons for failure will be given to the party on that party’s Electronic Working online account and if the submission was of a claim form or other document requiring to be issued, it will be deemed not to have been issued.

 5.6 If any documents that are not required by any rule, practice direction, order or direction to be filed are submitted via Electronic Working, they may not be retained on the online account and/or Electronic Working Case File they were submitted to.

-(1) Where any Rule or Practice Direction provides for a fee to be paid, a party filing a document using Electronic Working must, except in circumstances specified in sub-paragraph (3), pay the appropriate fee by by account or by credit/debit card or by any other online method specified by Her Majesty’s Courts and Tribunals Service.
+(1) Where any rule or practice direction provides for a fee to be paid, a party filing a document using Electronic Working must, except in circumstances specified in sub-paragraph (4), pay the appropriate fee by account or by credit/debit card or by any other online method specified by Her Majesty’s Courts and Tribunals Service.

-(2) The court will keep a record of when payment was made.
+(2) The court will keep a record of when payment was made or deemed to have been made.

-(3) In proceedings where payment under the Insolvency Rules is required to be made in a manner that precludes online payment, parties cannot use Electronic Working to initiate those proceedings.
-This includes the official receiver’s deposit for a winding up petition, which must be paid by cheque.
+(3) In proceedings where payment under the Insolvency Rules is required to be made in a manner that precludes online payment (such as the official receiver’s deposit for a winding up petition, which must be paid by cheque), parties will be able to use Electronic Working to initiate those proceedings, but must post or deliver payment to the Court within seven calendar days of submitting the originating application document(s).
+Failure to do so may result in the originating application failing Acceptance or the petition being struck out.

-(4) For filings other than the issue of originating proceedings which incur payment of a fee, a party who wishes to pay that fee by account or by credit/debit card must make the filing and the payment through Electronic Working.
+(4) For filings other than the issue of originating proceedings which incur payment of a fee, a party who is not legally represented and who wishes to pay that fee by account or by credit/debit card must make the filing and the payment through Electronic Working.

-6.2 A party who wishes to apply for remission or part remission of fees cannot use Electronic Working to issue a claim or to initiate other proceedings requiring the payment of a court fee.
+6.2 A party who has applied or wishes to apply for Help with Fees or partial Help with Fees must contact the Court to obtain a Help with Fees payment by account number, prior to using Electronic Working to issue a claim or to initiate other proceedings requiring the payment of a court fee.

-7.1 When the court issues a claim form or other originating application which has been submitted using Electronic Working, the court will electronically seal the claim form or originating application with the date on which the relevant court fee was paid and this shall be the issue date, as per the provisions of paragraph 5.4.
+7.1 When the Court issues a claim form or other originating application which has been submitted using Electronic Working and accepted by the Court, the Court will electronically seal the claim form or originating application with the date on which the relevant Court fee was paid and this shall be the issue date, as per the provisions of paragraph 5.4.

 7.2 The electronic seal may differ in appearance to the seal used on paper.